build-extensions-oss/gradle-helm-plugin/CONTRIBUTING.md

 The project uses [Dokka](https://github.com/Kotlin/dokka) for documentation generation (analogue of Javadoc on Kotlin world).
-This process might take some time, however if you'd like to disable it please specify the following property in your user `gradle.properties` file: `com.citi.gradle.helm.plugin.dokka.disabled=true`.
+This process might take some time, however if you'd like to disable it please specify the following property in your user `gradle.properties` file: `io.github.build.extensions.oss.gradle.helm.plugin.dokka.disabled=true`.

 # Tests